The EU General Data Protection Regulation is a game-changer, particularly enforcement of obligations to safeguard privacy rights.

 Entity Extraction that automatically identifies names, organizations, locations, dates, quantities and monetary value from contracts;

 Natural Language Processing (NLP) that helps organizations infer meaning from agreements in context by analyzing contract clauses and their relationships within and between documents.

 Clustering that categorizes documents based on their similarity and relationship.

-Applying these building blocks organizations can accelerate the GDPR compliance process while at the same time increase the precision with which gaps between existing company privacy agreements and GDPR compliance requirements may be identified and remedied.
+Applying these building blocks organizations can accelerate the GDPR compliance process while at the same time, increase the precision with which gaps between existing company privacy agreements and GDPR compliance requirements may be identified and remedied.

 Such machine learning technologies are designed to identify and extract relevant provisions within agreements through a combination of pre-built clause libraries and learn-by-example techniques that continuously improve both recall and precision of agreements reviewed.
-These technologies can lift specific clauses from agreements and match them against corresponding GDPR provision, perform clause comparisons and identify gaps.
-They also assist in mitigating risks, particularly identification of appropriate cyber insurance protection and indemnification clauses in the event of a breach.
-This is particularly important and potentially consequential requirement for organizations to undertake given GDPR’s expansive jurisdiction to impose onerous fines and its exercise of corrective powers.
+These technologies can lift specific clauses from agreements and match them against corresponding GDPR provision, perform clause comparisons, and identify gaps.
+They also assist in mitigating risks, particularly the identification of appropriate cyber insurance protection and indemnification clauses in the event of a breach.
+This is a particularly important and potentially consequential requirement for organizations to undertake given GDPR’s expansive jurisdiction to impose onerous fines and its exercise of corrective powers.

 Want more information?

 About the author: Andrew Pery is a marketing executive with over 25 years of experience in the high technology sector focusing on content management and business process automation.
 Andrew holds a Masters of Law degree with Distinction from Northwestern University is a Certified Information Privacy Professional (CIPP/C) and a Certified Information Professional (CIP/AIIM).